 (2) Demonstration of one hundred percent (100%) Site Control or demonstration of a regulatory limitation and applicable deposit in lieu of Site Control provided to the CAISO in accordance with Section 3.5.1.3 of this RIS; and

-(3) An additional deposit that brings the total Commercial Readiness Deposit submitted to the PTO to ten percent (10%) of the Interconnection Customer’s Network Upgrade cost assignment identified in the Cluster Study or Cluster Restudy, if applicable, in the form of an irrevocable letter of credit or cash.
-The CAISO will refund the deposit to Interconnection Customer upon withdrawal in accordance with Section 3.8 of this RIS.
+(3) An additional deposit that brings the total Commercial Readiness Deposit submitted to the PTO to ten percent (10%) of the Interconnection Customer’s Network Upgrade cost assignment identified in the Cluster Study or Cluster Restudy, if applicable.
+The CAISO will refund the deposit to the Interconnection Customer upon withdrawal in accordance with Section 3.8 of this RIS.

 The Interconnection Customer will promptly inform the CAISO of any material change to Interconnection Customer’s demonstration of Site Control under Section 3.5.1(iii) of this RIS.
 Upon the CAISO determining separately that Interconnection Customer no longer satisfies the Site Control requirement, the CAISO will notify Interconnection Customer.
 Within ten (10) Business Days of such notification, Interconnection Customer must demonstrate compliance with the applicable requirement subject to the CAISO’s approval, not to be unreasonably withheld.
 Absent such demonstration, the CAISO will deem the subject Interconnection Request withdrawn pursuant to Section 3.8 of this RIS.